hemachaitanya/interview-related-/Errors.md

 * form one artifact , these  artifactpush to JFROG

-* the reason is SSL certificate issue[then create ssl certificate and push into jfrog]
+* the reason is SSL (secure socker layer) certificate issue[then create ssl certificate and push into jfrog]

 *